abdeoliveira/timepatrol/README.md

 ### Arch

 First check the `arch-install.sh` script.
 Then run `sudo ./arch-install.sh` if you are OK with it.
-Note it will install the `pacman` hook which is optional.
+Note it will install the `pacman` hooks which is optional.

 ### Other distros